-Helen Keller International began ChildSight®, its domestic initiative, as a pilot program in New York City in 1994.
-The vision correction program "brings education into focus™" by providing free, on-site vision screenings, prescription eyeglasses, and referrals for further care (as needed) for children living in poverty in the United States.
+Helen Keller International began ChildSight® as a pilot program in New York City in 1994.
+The vision correction program "brings education into focus™" by providing free, on-site vision screenings, prescription eyeglasses, and referrals for further care (as needed) for children living in poverty across the United States.

 ChildSight® has partnered with several companies in the effort to provide more eyeglasses to students in all of our locations.
 We are grateful for the support of these wonderful partners for children’s vision health:

 To learn more about ChildSight® or if you need help finding resources to access care for your child, email us at email@example.com.

 Miss our first #ChildSightChat on Twitter?
 Check out the Storify chat summary for tips and resources surrounding children’s eye health.